Fire ant eradication and suppression treatment

 - by air, using a helicopter on large acreage properties.

-There’s no cost to you when we treat your property.
+There is no cost to you when we treat your property.

-Fire ant treatments specifically target insects and are applied by qualified and licensed Biosecurity Queensland pest management officers.
-They’re used according to the product labels and permits from the Australian Pesticides and Veterinary Medicine Authority to ensure safety to humans, animals and the environment.
+The bait treatment is used according to the product labels and permits from the Australian Pesticides and Veterinary Medicine Authority to ensure safety to humans, animals and the environment.

 In this guide: